Lost Welsh Sex Pistols Interview

 Note: All conversations printed word for word.
 There has been no censorship whatsoever.

-*The above interview is taken from Buzz (Issue 2) February 1977.
-The magazine's editors were Rob Priddel and Steve Rees.
-The interview itself is not credited.
+*The above interview by Bob Priddle is taken from Buzz (Issue 2) February 1977.
+The magazine was co-edited by Bob Priddle and Steve Rees.
+Thanks to Bob for the additional information.